THE COUNTY OF ATLANTIC

-2.1 Seniority is defined as an employee’s total length of service beginning with the date of permanent appointment to their current position, i.e., Lieutenant or Captain.
+2.1 Seniority is defined as an employee’s total length of service within the bargaining unit beginning with the date of permanent appointment to their current position, i.e., Lieutenant or Captain.

 2.4 The Employer shall maintain an accurate, up-to-date seniority roster, showing each employee’s date of hire with the Department of Public Safety, Division of Adult Detention and civil service classifications as well as their dates of permanent appointment to given rank(s), and shall furnish copies of the roster to the organization’s president upon request.

 3.1 Employer agrees to deduct monthly membership dues from the regularly issued paychecks of the individual members of the Independent Superior Officers of Atlantic County, provided those individual members request in writing that such deductions be made.
 Deductions shall be made at intervals convenient to the Employer, but no less frequently than monthly, and thereafter shall be certified along with remittance to the Treasurer of the organization, together with a list of the names of all employee members for whom deductions were made.
 The certification, list and remittance shall be made no later than the 10th day of the month succeeding the deduction.

 3.2 A notice of desire to terminate the above mentioned deduction of dues by any Employee member must be received in writing by the Employer and Organization no less than thirty (30) days prior to the effective date of the requested termination.